Ezmaa/README-Generator/README.md

 # Installation
 Please install the inquirer dependencey in order to run the application.
 # Usage
-In order to run the application use the command: node index.js
+In order to run the application use the command: node
 # License
-This README.md generator is licensed under the Apache License 2.0 license.
+This README.md generator is licensed under the MIT license.
+## Licenses
+    This project is covered under the MIT license.
+To learn more about what this means, click the license button at the top.
 # Contributing
 me
 # Questions: